 3. You’re Afraid You Won’t Have Any Other Friends And You’ll Be Alone

-It's actually better to be alone than to spend time with someone who is destructive to your self esteem.
+It's actually better to be alone and open to starting new friendships rather than spending time with someone who's destructive to your self esteem.
 Unhealthy friendships can do enormous damage to your confidence levels without you even realizing it.
 Don't worry though.
 Once you dump the negative friends, you'll find your own attitude changes to be more positive and you won't be alone for long because you'll now be attracting upbeat people into your life.
 Once you attract those people who are sincere in their desire to bring out the best in you, you'll keep attracting even more friends.
 True friends who will be there for you, no matter what.

 You worry that you might regret your decision to move on.
 Once you dump unhealthy friendships, you can't get them back, right?
 What if you need your friend at some point in the future or they might become famous later or be important somehow or just something?
 Maybe things will change and you'd regret dumping that friend.
 You just don't know.
 All you know is, you don't want to do something that you might regret later.
 Ever have these thoughts?
 Being protective of your own mental attitude and even your time, is not something to have regrets over.
 If you think about it, you'll probably regret that you didn't get rid of the unhealthy friendships sooner.
 By losing the negative, you then open yourself up to allow the positive to enter your life.

 5. Desire To Be Liked